-The main traditional individual insurance policies written are savings products, term life insurance, endowment policies and deferred annuity contracts with or without contingency insurance.
-The Group also markets products that combine a traditional savings component and one or several unit-linked components.
+The main individual insurance products are savings products and deferred annuity contracts with or without contingency insurance.
+The savings range includes products that combine a traditional savings component and one or several unit-linked components.

 Group policies are mainly defined contribution pension plans, points-based pay-as-you-go group pension plans, employee benefits plans and term creditor insurance.